FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 ### Assembly

 This drawing should be referenced throughout the assembly process.
 It tells you what screws go where.
-There are also hyperlinks to relevant images scattered throughout the assembly steps in case visual clarification is needed.
+There are also hyper-links to relevant images scattered throughout the assembly steps in case visual clarification is needed.

 ![Alt text](https://github.com/FinnKrass/MX-Break-In-Machine/blob/main/Images/Assembly-Guide.PNG)